James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 # Pedestrian activity in the City of Melbourne before and during COVID-19
  Please run the code in the following order

+## Step 1: Go inside the Hypothesis 1 folder

-# Step 2: Go inside the directory Hypotheses 3 and 4
+## Step 2: Go inside the Hypotheses 3 and 4 folder
 #### Modify the "api_keys_tokens.py" file

 ##### Google Maps API Key